 The only downside to doing customer interviews at user conferences is that you will probably not get the chance to interview a lot of prospects that decided not to buy a solution from your company.
 While there may be a few prospects at the conference the likelihood they will commit to an interview is low.

 Successful customer interview programs require effort.
-In general most programs have of four major phases:
+In general, most programs have four major phases:

 - Conducting a Project Kickoff Meeting

 - Drafting and approving project support materials (project plan, research objectives, interview questions, project schedule)